MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

         :::image type="content" source="../../media/admin-led-trial/Sign-up-trial-2.png" alt-text="Screenshot of Admin center showing purchase services highlighted.":::

     1. Search for **Microsoft Mesh** or **Purchase services** or scroll down to the **Other Services** section of **Purchase services**.
+        > [!NOTE]
+> Based on customer tenant configuration, some customers may be unable to see the Microsoft Mesh trial if searching directly in Microsoft 365 admin center.
+Following the [Microsoft Mesh trial](https://go.microsoft.com/fwlink/?linkid=2258400) from the [Microsoft Mesh Homepage](https://www.microsoft.com/mesh) will take those customers directly to the trial location.
     1. On the **Microsoft Mesh Trial** title, select **Details**.

         :::image type="content" source="../../media/admin-led-trial/Sign-up-trial-3.png" alt-text="Screenshot of Mesh details button showing highlighted.":::